ocf/ocfweb/ocfweb/docs/docs/contact/irc.md

 We normally chat in the `#rebuild` channel.
 For historical reasons, `#ocf` is mostly for non-OCF-related discussion.

-You have four simple options for chatting:
+You have a couple of options for chatting:

 ### Option 1: Use our web client